AlvaroGarciaa/Quiz-App/README.md

 | :-------- |:----------- |
 |`__init__` |initializes an instance in the class and sets the path to get_questions.|
 |`get_questions()` |Gets all the queries stored in the mongoDB database (quiz_app_db) and brings them to the frontend in JSON format.|

+Unit tests were also performed to verify the proper registration of blueprints and the correct functioning of the endpoints (returning 200).

 ## Patterns used